cuthbertLab/music21/buildDoc/rst/about.rst

   of the Bach chorales in MusicXML format as part of the music21 corpus.
   Her website contains all these chorales in additional formats.

+* `Walter B. Hewlitt`_ and The Center for Computer Assisted Research in the Humanities (CCARH) have kindly given permission for distribution of musedata encoded files.

 * `Justin London`_ compiled and maintained the list of Second-Viennese row forms now available in serial.py.

 * `Craig Sapp`_ has always been generous in discussions about MIR.